ShaneCaler/EasyAsPiInstaller/README.md

 # Easy As Pi Installer
 A one-stop-shop to set up WireGuard, Pi-Hole and Unbound for all versions of Raspberry Pi (armhf included!)

+NOTE: This is still a work in progress and is by no means stable.
+Use/modify at your own discretion!

 ## Here's what you need to do first:
 1. IMPORTANT: Temporarily set up 'autologin' using the raspi-config utility (you can change this back immediately afterwards)
 ```sudo raspi-config